 James Clarke & Research

-My research interests lie in the field of natural language processing.
-I am currently interested in leveraging context expressed through a world model to help natural language interpretation and understanding.
-My other interests are in using integer linear programming and other methods to create more global models for natural language processing problems.
+I have been interested in leveraging context expressed through a world model to help natural language interpretation and understanding.
+Another part of my research involves using integer linear programming and other methods to create more global models for natural language processing problems.
 This is closely related to my PhD research in which I focused on developing methods to process, extract and summarise information from large natural text collections.
 In particular I formalised the compression task within an integer linear programming framework which allowed new and existing models to be supplemented with linguistic constraints.

 Publications